 - Acquire insight into the next stage of the college process

 Who may participate as a mentee?

-First-time students of color beginning in the fall who are not involved in EOP, SSS, Milestone Scholars, MSLI, Bonner, LEADCamp, Math Boot Camp, or STEM.
+First-time students of color, or those who may identify as underrepresented, marginalized, and/or underresourced, beginning in the fall who are not involved in EOP, SSS, Milestone Scholars, MSLI, Bonner, LEADCamp, Math Boot Camp, or STEM.

 Where will the P2P MENTORING program take place?